-The Aygo’s seven-inch touchscreen infotainment system looks pretty smart and it’s fairly easy to use, but it doesn’t come with sat-nav or smartphone mirroring as standard
+The Toyota Aygo’s 7-inch touchscreen infotainment system looks pretty smart and it’s fairly easy to use, but interior quality could be better.

-X-play models and above come with a seven-inch touchscreen display that’s mounted high up on the centre console so it’s easy to glance at as you drive along.
-These versions also get a leather steering wheel and the option to colour-code the air vent surrounds to match the Aygo’s bodywork.
+All models come with a 7-inch touchscreen display that’s mounted high up on the centre console so it’s easy to glance at as you drive along.
+There’s also a leather steering wheel and the option to colour-code the air vent surrounds to match the Toyota Aygo’s bodywork.

-Sadly, most of the Aygo’s plastic trims feel very hard and scratchy – even in top-spec models.
-That’s not unusual in a small car, but some more upmarket alternatives – such as the VW Up, Skoda Citigo and SEAT Mii – come with a few softer plastics dotted around their cabins.
+Sadly, most of the Toyota Aygo’s plastic trims feel very hard and scratchy – even in top-spec models.
+That’s not unusual in a small car, but some more upmarket alternatives – such as the VW Up and SEAT Mii – come with a few softer plastics dotted around their cabins.

 - 1. Tell us what you want from a car